During an emergency, police, fire and ambulance responders are there to help you and, in the event of a major disaster, this won’t change.

 - Carry identification with you at all items, including medical information

 Assemble a fire-proof and water-proof emergency kit (keep copies of all important papers in your kit) that includes:

 - First-aid kit that includes medication and supplies for infants and elderly persons along with any personal prescriptions

-- Food that does not require refrigeration and takes little preparation.
-Juices are also excellent
+- Food that does not require refrigeration and takes little preparation

 - Clothing for both hot and cold weather

 - Personal toiletry items such as soap, tissue, toothpaste, toothbrush

 - Fire extinguisher, a wrench (to turn off gas) and a crowbar

 - Shoes that are heavy enough to protect you from broken glass and other debris

 - Matches and candles (DO NOT USE before checking for gas leaks)